 YWCA Utah advocates for all women and girls in Utah.
 We a statewide voice for change on issues critical to the well-being of Utah women and girls.
-The Utah Women’s Well-Being Initiative guides our efforts on behalf of Utah women and girls in the areas of economic empowerment and stability, racial justice and civil rights, and health and safety.
+The Utah Women’s Well-Being Initiative guides our efforts on behalf of Utah women and girls in the areas of empowerment and economic advancement, racial justice and civil rights, and health and safety.

 Utah Women’s Well-Being